Author: Vanessa Ngan, Staff Writer, 2002. Updated by Amanda Oakley, 2004

-Allergic reaction to bovine collagen is usually recognized after one or two test doses.
-In rare cases, allergic reactions may occur during the course of treatment even though there was no reaction to the test dose.
+Allergic reaction to bovine collagen is usually recognised after one or two test doses.
+In rare cases, allergic reactions may occur during treatment even though there was no reaction to the test dose.
 They may occur rapidly after treatment or arise weeks to months afterwards.
 The reaction may clear up in a few days or persist for months.
 See your doctor immediately if you have an allergic reaction.

 Allergic reactions may include: